MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 > ![Screenshot of errors detected.](../../media/234-pipelines-08.png "Screenshot of errors detected")

-We also improved the _Validate_ experience, so you can see the errors in a list thats easier to understand.
+We also improved the _Validate_ experience, so you can see the errors in a list that's easier to understand.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of errors list.](../../media/234-pipelines-09.png "Screenshot of errors list")